 Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.

-Ensuring the necessary legal, policy and regulatory frameworks and approaches at the national levels to continue to promote investment in ICTs and infrastructure, foster entrepreneurship and innovation
+Ensuring the necessary legal, policy and regulatory frameworks and multistakeholder approaches at the national and regional levels to continue to promote investment in ICTs and infrastructure, foster entrepreneurship and innovation

 Ensuring continued extension of access for all to ICTs, particularly access to broadband, particularly in developing countries and among marginalised communities in all countries.

 Widening access to communications media, information and knowledge through improved telecoms and broadband internet infrastructural provision.
-This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.
+This, together with the availability of cheap smart phones and mobile devices will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.

 Promotion of open education resource (OER) content and applications